aniladanir/ckad/README.md

 **Deployment:** A deployment manages replicasets to ensure a desired number of identical pods are running and kept in the desired state.
 - Provides automated, rolling updates.
 - Provides easy rollbacks.

+**Revision:** A revision represents a snapshot of your Deployment's PodTemplateSpec at a given point in time.
+Each time you make a change to the PodTemplateSpec of a Deployment (e.g., updating the container image, changing environment variables, modifying resource requests/limits, updating command arguments), Kubernetes considers this a new revision.

+- When you create or update a Deployment, the Deployment controller automatically creates a new ReplicaSet that matches the updated PodTemplateSpec.
+- This new ReplicaSet is assigned a unique revision number.
+- Deployments use revisions to gracefully transition to a new version or rollback to an older version if there is any issue.

 **emptyDir:** A volume type that provides ephemeral(temporary) shared storage for containers in the same Pod.
 - Created when pod starts and deleted when pod dies.